 While you may know that a traffic jam isn’t a problem that requires a fight or flight response, your body doesn’t.
 That’s why road rage happens!

-Chronic stress taxes the adrenals and eventually makes it nearly impossible for your adrenal glands to do their job right.
+Chronic stress taxes the adrenals and eventually makes it nearly impossible for them to do their job right.
 The constant perception of a threat to survival calls for increasing amounts of cortisol.

 What can I do about progesterone deficiency?

-Although conventional medicine often defaults to treating symptoms without finding the cause of those symptoms, treatments may not do what you hope.
+Conventional medicine often defaults to treating symptoms without finding the cause of those symptoms.
+But when you don’t know where a symptom originates, treatments may not do what you hope.

 Remember Carrie?
 She tried the medications her doctor suggested, but they didn’t really help.
 And as soon as she stopped taking them, the little relief she had found disappeared.